pubkey/rxdb/docs-src/alternatives.md

 ### Horizon

-Horizion is the client side library for RethinkDB which provides useful functions like authentication, permission management and subscription to a RethinkDB backend.
+Horizon is the client side library for RethinkDB which provides useful functions like authentication, permission management and subscription to a RethinkDB backend.
 Offline support [never made](https://github.com/rethinkdb/horizon/issues/58) it to horizon.

 ### Supabase